 I set up a spread sheet to calculate the sizes that I maybe can use.
 When I bought the car it was equipped at the rear with 255/35 19" tires (line 23) which is the normal size for the car.
 For a while I had 265/35 19" tires (line 24) which I found was on the limit to clear the fender.

-Normally it's said that a tolerance of +/- 5% of the diameter is okay, but you can not have - 5% in front and + 5% at rear at the same time.
+Normally it's said that a tolerance of +/- 5% of the diameter is okay (not 4WD) but do a check for your car !
+But you can not have - 5% in front and + 5% at rear at the same time.
 I don't want it to be that big difference, the ABS system could get failure.
 I narrow it down to +/- 2%.
 The new used wheels and tires I have bought (line 25) decrease the diameter with 2%, it had been better with 275/35 19" tires but I can buy that tire size later.
-I have also read at forums that 285/30 19" tires can be used, but then maybe the wheel width must be increased to 10".
+I have also read at forums that 285/30 19" tires can be used, but then maybe the wheel's width must be increased to 10".

 2% is comparable to the difference between a new tire and a worn one.